danschmidt5189/yii-utility/readme.md

 ## ActiveRecordSet

-ActiveRecord set represents an iteratable, countable set of AR objects.
-It's mainly a helper class for saving, validating, and deleting multiple AR objects.

-### Usage
+ActiveRecordSet is a helper class for dealing with collections of ActiveRecord objects.
+Here's a contrived example of its usage:

 ```php
 public function actionCreateMultipleCustomers(array $data=null, $count=1)